JakubTomaszewski/ei_fairness_reproducibility/README.md

-# Reproducibility Study: Equal Improvability: A New Fairness Notion Considering the Long-term Impact (Published at TMLR 2024)
+# Reproducibility Study: Equal Improvability: A New Fairness Notion Considering the Long-term Impact (Published at NeurIPS 2024)

+### Conferences and Journals

-This work was published at the Transactions on Machine Learning Research (TMLR) 2024.
-The paper can be found [here](https://openreview.net/forum?id=Yj8fUQGXXL).
+This work was published at the **NeurIPS 2024 Conference** as well as in **Transactions on Machine Learning Research (TMLR) 2024**.

+### Links

+The paper can be found on [OpenReview](https://openreview.net/forum?id=Yj8fUQGXXL) as well as on the [NeurIPS 2024 website](https://neurips.cc/virtual/2024/poster/99346).

 ## Overview